getchip/PocketCHIP-Docs/source/includes/_using-derp.md

-# Using DERP
+# Using The CHIP Operating System
-If you've used a desktop or laptop computer before, DERP should be pretty familiar.
+If you've used a desktop or laptop computer before, the CHIP Operating System should be pretty familiar.
 There are menus, icons to click, right-click for more stuff, keyboard shortcuts, applications to run, and settings to set.
-CHIP is small, so we keep DERP simple.
+CHIP is small, so we keep our operating system simple.
 Almost everything can be accessed from the **Computer Things** menu: settings, launching apps, and access to files.
-There's also a few convenient functions in the top right **system tray.** Keep reading this document to find out more about how to use and configure DERP on CHIP!
+There's also a few convenient functions in the top right **system tray.** Keep reading this document to find out more about how to use and configure the operating system on CHIP!

 ## Settings and Configuration
 Most of the settings for the computer and for the desktop can be set using the apps in the "Computer Things" menu.
 Select the appropriate app from either the Settings Menu or the Settings Manager.